ElPioterro/StarryNightVibrant/README.md

 ## Note

-This extension is designed to work primarily with the accompanying `MyTheme` theme files, which define the necessary CSS variables (`--gradient-main`, `--gradient-secondary`).
+This extension is designed to work primarily with the accompanying `StarryNight` theme files, which define the necessary CSS variables (`--gradient-main`, `--gradient-secondary`).
 Using it with other themes might require manual CSS adjustments in those themes.

 ## Tested Environment